ThomasQuinnKelly/bip-reference-person/bip-reference-person-db/README.md

 ## What is this repository for?

 This project attempts to demonstrate a relatively generic pattern that should be able to serve any BIP project as a starting point for database and related java development.
-Maven, Spring and Liquibase are flexible products, and there are hundreds of ways to set up and configure these tools to work together.
+There are hundreds of ways to set up and configure a project like this.
 Here, we have strived to provide some best practices, and some suggestions for maintainable solutions to complex problems.

 Use this project as a guide to set up, configure, automate, and test things such as one-time schema or data updates, datasets for testing, enhancements, on-going manual maintenance operations, etc.

 ## About the database project

-The project consists of configurations working together in maven, spring, and liquibase that can be used to perform repeatable or one-shot operations on databases.
+The project consists of configurations working together using the liquibase-maven-plugin that can be used to perform repeatable or one-shot operations on databases.
 It provides suggestions and example implementations that can be used as a starting point, and that can be tailored to the specific needs of any project.

 - Utilizes dependency management provided by the bip-framework-parent-pom project to help manage TRM compliance and product interoperability.